planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

   reference for the relative position of each bookmark.
 * :guilabel:`Intro title` and :guilabel:`Intro description` allows adding a
   first panel without spatial bookmark.
 Both accept HTML formatted text.
+* :guilabel:`Width` sets the width of the bookmark slider.

 .. note::